S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2020-12-15-Phish-password-protected-Excel-files.md

 First and most importantly, any vulnerabilities and misconfigurations that allow an attacker to elevate privileges in an Active Directory environment should be addressed.
 If the quick elevation of privileges can be prevented, attacks like the one listed here are not easily possible.
 At least not if the permissions for network shares have been configured properly.

-One thing should be clear: Never use Excel-files - even password protected as Password manager.
+One thing should be clear: Never use Excel-files - even password protected as password manager.
 There are better and safer ways for password storage.
 Our recommendation is using a centralized Password manager solution accessible only via Multi-factor-Authentication.
 Optimally, the solution should support a role and authorization concept.

 The best way to protect against macros in office documents is allowing only digitally signed macros: